ellaFosterMolina/regress3d/README.md

 - `any_college`: the percent of the county that was enrolled in college at some point, regardless of whether they graduated.

-The regression is weighted by `pop_estimate16` to capture the influence of large counties.
+The regression is weighted by `pop_estimate16`, the number of people in a county, to capture the influence of large counties.

 ### Model